Need help getting funds? Lendtek matches you with lenders instantly

 When it comes to small business funding, are term loans or lines of credit a better fit for your small business?
 Find out with this guide.

-If you need to fund your business, you might be researching different types of loan types and structures.
-So, it’s time to be familiar with the similarities and differences between two popular ways to finance your business: term loans vs. lines of credit.
+If you need to fund your business, you might be researching different loan types and structures.
+So, it’s important to understand the similarities and differences between two popular ways to finance your business: term loans vs. lines of credit.

 Table of Contents

-Here is a brief rundown of the differences between term loans and lines of credit, and situations where you might choose one over the other.
+Here’s a quick breakdown of the differences between term loans and lines of credit, and situations where you might choose one over the other.

 Term loans or installment loans usually deliver funding in a single lump sum.
-Repayment begins once you’re approved and claim the cash, but it’s spread out over a set period of time — hence “term” loan.
+Repayment begins once you’re approved and receive the funds, but it’s spread over a set period — hence “term” loan.
 Interest is factored into your payment structure.
-Weekly payments owe weekly interest, and so on for monthly payments.
+Payments may be made weekly or monthly, depending on the lender and loan terms.
 The lender will set an interest rate based on the type of term loan, your business credit score, and your business’s fiscal health.

-On average, interest rates on term loans come out to between 5% and 10%.
+Rates can range widely depending on the lender and borrower, from around 5% to 30% or more.
 Short-term loans tend to have rates that are less favorable than intermediate- and long-term loans, with the upshot being that the latter two are harder to qualify for.

-Also note that the longer you draw out your loan, the more you’ll inevitably pay in interest.
+The longer your loan term, the more you’ll pay in interest.
 As you shop around, do your best to find the best balance between immediate access to funds and long-term expenses.

 Term loans are ideal for established businesses that are attempting to expand, need to make a large purchase, or otherwise have a one-off expense of some kind.